 ARRL Field Day timeline

 The first ARRL Field Day is held on the second Saturday in June.
-The event was organized by F. E Handy who said that if it was a success, he hoped to make it an annual occurrence.

 For the first time, a team makes more than 10,000 contacts during a contest.
-W1VV/1 were the history-makers.

 The global health pandemic led to event organizers declaring it is ‘time to adapt,’ encouraging participants to try a new approach to their station for Field Day 2020 to meet public health guidelines.